-Some studies have linked how much people read with their ability to understand empathy the ability to interpret the mental states, feelings, and emotions of others when shown photographs of faces in different emotional states .
+Some studies have linked how much people read with their ability to interpret the mental states, feelings, and emotions of others when shown photographs of faces in different emotional states .
 These studies found that those who read more are better at interpreting social cues in their environment and, ultimately, better at understanding others.
-While we might think of people who are bookworms as some sort of negative stereotype (a socially-isolated loner wearing glasses, sitting in the corner reading while others are playing), reading as brain training might actually lead to better emotional processing of situations.
+While we might think of people who are bookworms as some sort of negative stereotype (a socially isolated person wearing glasses, sitting in the corner reading while others are playing), reading as brain training might actually lead to better emotional processing of situations.
 This can be beneficial for children, teenagers, and as we enter older age.
 Thus, a lifetime of reading can have benefits in terms of social intelligence—something that can often get better with age.

 Kaplan, S. (2016, July).
 Does reading fiction make you a better person?
 Washington Post.
 Retrieved from https://www.washingtonpost.com/news/speaking-of-science/wp/2016/07/22/d…

 Mar, R. A., Oatley, K., Hirsh, J., de la Paz, J., & Peterson, J. B. (2006).
 Bookworms versus nerds: Exposure to fiction versus non-fiction, divergent associations with social ability, and the simulation of fictional social worlds.
 Journal of Research in Personality, 40, 694–712.